 Lewinale Havette.

-Lewinale Havette's artwork has garnered recognition through featured exhibitions in prestigious museums and galleries across the United States and Europe.
-Notable venues include Art Cologne in Cologne, Germany; Zona Maco in Mexico City, The Houston Museum of African American Culture, the Masur Museum of Art in Monroe, Louisiana; 1-54 Contemporary African Fair in New York; Christie’s London; Delphian Gallery in London, UK; Cierra Britton Gallery in New York; Black Cultural Archives in London, UK; Launch F18 in New York.
-Additionally, she was represented by the Pérez Art Museum Miami at Art Basel Miami.
+Lewinale Havette’s work has been recognized through exhibitions in leading museums and galleries across the U.S. and Europe, including Art Cologne, Wehrmühle Museum, the Houston Museum of African American Culture, Masur Museum of Art, 1-54 Contemporary African Art Fair, Christie’s London, and Delphian Gallery.
+She was also represented by the Pérez Art Museum Miami at Art Basel Miami.